Short on ideas? Here are some useful tips...

 - Students will be advised of their judging times on Tuesday and will need to be at their project at set times.

-- Students entering the Science Communicator category will do a 5 minute presentation about their project and are allowed to use up to 3 slides.
+- Students entering the Science Communicator category will do a 5 to 10 minute presentation about their project and are allowed to use up to 3 slides.